This article is #4 in an ongoing series on the design of platform business models.

 - It may be shown as a related video at the end of a video that you consume.
 In this case, the similarity to the current video, as well as your past consumption behavior, work together to create the Filter.

-In all these cases, the Core Value Units has data and the Filter has data.
+In all these cases, the Core Value Unit has data, and the Filter has data.
 Units pass through Filters when the data of the two match with each other.

 FILTERS: PUSH AND PULL